 - The second part is faith, which describes when a person turns, with genuine trust, to Christ as Lord and Savior.

-According to Baptist theology, in genuinely saved people, some kind of change occurs immediately, though that work that isn’t completed immediately.
+According to Baptist theology, in genuinely saved people, some change occurs immediately, though that work isn’t completed immediately.
 (Also see Do Baptists Believe in the Trinity?)

 Repentance in salvation